5 Best Nickel Free Cookware For Nickel Free Food

 People who are sensitive to nickel should always look for a product that has an 18/0 stamped on it, especially when looking for nickel-free tableware and cookware.
 However, keep in mind that tableware made of 18/0 stainless steel will lose its glossy looks and corrosion-resistant nature after using it for some years.

-The 400 series stainless steel is a “ferritic” type stainless steel because it has magnetic properties.
+The 400 series stainless steel is a “ferritic” type of stainless steel because it has magnetic properties.

 The JYH21CT or 21CT AKA Chantal 21/0 stainless steel